 - Appropriate citations and references from the literature.

 See also: Advice on writing technical articles.

 The length of your report should not exceed 8 typeset pages, excluding bibliography and well-marked appendices.
 There is no limit on the length of appendices, but graders are not required to read them.
 The text must be formatted in two columns, using 10 point Times Roman type on 12 point leading, in a text block of 6.5” by 9”.
-We strongly encourage you to use LaTeX and the USENIX template files, and Overleaf might be a helpful collaboration platform.
-Please submit your report via email to firstname.lastname@example.org.
+I strongly encourage you to use LaTeX and the USENIX template files, and Overleaf might be a helpful collaboration platform.
+Please upload your proposal to Canvas.

 Submitting Your Work for Publication